monospice/spicy-identifiers/README.md

 Acronyms in Identifier Names
 ----------------------------

-Sometimes identifier names contain acronyms, such as JavaScript's `XMLHttpRequest`.
+Sometimes identifier names contain acronyms, such as `XML` in JavaScript's `XMLHttpRequest`.
 The parsing methods preserve these acronyms:

 ```php